 How do you deal with rude people at Walt Disney World?

-by First Time Disney Dad
+by First Time Disney Dad (Charlotte, NC)

 “My wife, four children, and I visited Magic Kingdom, Animal Kingdom, and Epcot this past Presidents’ Day weekend.
 Apparently, we missed your post about it being one of the new high times.

 Our family had a great time, and our kids really enjoyed it.
 We really had a great time despite my comments below.
 I guess I am just complaining, but I would also appreciate some advice.
 Our kids just got of age where they can actually enjoy Disney, and I think we will visit again within 9 – 18 months.

 As the “vanguard” of our group, I tried to keep us in a tight single or double file line to avoid blocking others when we were traversing the park.
 I was regularly frustrated by other guests.
 We literally, physically ran into many on smartphones not watching where they were going.
 Sometimes by able looking people blazing around on ECV’s cutting us off at high speed.
 More than once by tweens sitting four across on steps required to access our next stop.
 Frequently by other family groups that chose to have a pow-wow in the middle of a walkway.

 One sore point was groups more than 50 people in total all clad in similar gear just blocking entire walking paths.

 The highlights were encountering courteous people of all nationalities and having great conversations with them as able.
 We got to introduce our children to wonderful people who all enjoy what we do.